OpenGridForum/DFDL/calls/2023/2023-04-27_DFDL-WG-Call.md

 2. Asterix format

 Mike showed an example of "All-purpose structured EUROCONTROL surveillance information exchange".
 It starts with a bitmap that indicates whether corresponding optional data fields exist.
 The bitmap has 3 parts, the 2nd & 3rd parts are optional and their existence is indicated by a bit at the end of the previous part.
 The existence bit is set if one of the corresponding data fields is present.
 Like ISO8583.
 Except that if a bitmap part is empty, it must not exist.
-This latter condition DFDL can't cope with.
+A DFDL schema can be created which models the bitmap parts as hidden so they not do not clutter the infoset.
+Parsing works fine, but unparsing is unable to handle the conditionality of the bitmap parts.
 DFDL 2.0 candidate.

 ## Actions